brekiy/Shipwrite/README.md

 * Restarting the game after a loss either:
 	* Takes an unreasonable amount of time
 	* Crashes the game

+This does not happen while in the Unity editor itself.

 ## Usage